Peder2911/vdem_rnr/README.md

 populates the cache folder with data objects that can then be used to create tables and plots.

-Run the script "main.R" to execute the scripts in the correct order to create the plots and tables used in the article.
+main.R creates several tables, both table_1 and tables included in the appendix. battledeaths.R creates the model /table of battledeath predictions, while ISROC creates the in-sample ROC plot.